kartoza/osgs/sphinx/source/workflows/uploading-qgis-project.md

 ![New WMS Connection](../img/upload-qgis-project-3.png)

 Give the new connection an appropriate name.
 For the URL parameter, access the published QGIS project via `/ogc/SeoulOSMMirror` i.e. `https://<server name>/ogc/<QGIS project name>/`.
+The `<server name>` parameter is the hostname of the server where you set up OSGS.
+Click "Ok".

 ![New WMS Connection](../img/upload-qgis-project-4.png)

-Click "Ok".
-Once the connection is successful, drag and drop the `SeoulOSMMirror` layer onto the QGIS workspace.
+Once the connection is successful, you can now load into QGIS the entire published QGIS project or individual layers as WMS layers.
+Drag and drop the `SeoulOSMMirror` layer onto the QGIS workspace to view the project.

 ![Published QGIS Project](../img/upload-qgis-project-5.png)